Education in Howrah

-Howrah is a city in West Bengal, India.
-The education system of Howrah are followed below.
+Howrah is a city in West Bengal, India; the education system of Howrah is described below.

 Schooling

 Howrah's schools are either run by the state government or by private institutions.
 The medium of instruction is Bengali, English or Hindi.
-The school system of Howrah is divided into three terms (primary, secondary and Higher Secondary) and there are many affiliations of the schools.
+The school system of Howrah is divided into three terms (primary, secondary and higher secondary) and there are many affiliations of the schools.

 K-5 Schools

 The kindergarten and primary schools are mostly affiliated with West Bengal Board of Primary Education, Central Board of Secondary Education, Indian Certificate of Secondary Education.

 Some of the notable primary schools are Kidzee kindergarten school, Phanindranath Kindergarten School, Howrah Homes Primary School etc.